andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 For more details, please see [developer.tesla.com](https://developer.tesla.com).

-You can view your current billing usage at any time by going to your [Developer Dashboard](https://developer.tesla.com/en_US/dashboard), clicking '**View Details**' under the app you set up for Home Assistant integration, then clicking on the '**Application Usage**' tab.
+Note that Tesla does not support billing in all countries yet. **Developers in countries that do not yet support payments will not be able to review their billing or usage**.
+For countries that do support billing, the current billing usage can be viewed at any time by going to your [Developer Dashboard](https://developer.tesla.com/en_US/dashboard), clicking '**View Details**' under the app you set up for Home Assistant integration, then clicking on the '**Application Usage**' tab.

 ## Command signing